 New advisors should ask themselves if they connect “head-to-head and heart-to-heart” when they meet prospective clients, Brody added.
 “That’s what you lead with — that’s what shows up that very first second.”

-Those who look to mentor younger planners can find guidance in a 450 year-old principal called the Ignatian Pedagogical Paradigm.
+Those who look to mentor younger planners can find guidance in a 450 year-old principle called the Ignatian Pedagogical Paradigm.
 Teachers worldwide use this practice, based on experience, reflection and action, to guide learners — no matter the subject or the industry.

 This Jesuit principle is one of the most important “underpinnings of mentorship,” he says.
 “As an aside, understand this is coming from a nice Jewish boy,” Brody joked.